cisco/exact-capture/docs/src/modify.md

 # Exact PCAP Modify

-Exact PCAP Modify is a tool which can be used to filter and modify Ethernet packets.
+Exact PCAP Modify (`exact-pcap-modify`) is a tool which can be used to filter and modify Ethernet packets.
 Where modifications occur which would invalidate a checksum, Exact PCAP Modify will recalculate a correct checksum in the output file.

 It can perform modify/filter operations on the following fields: